kayan-xvi/kayan-xvi/README.md

   -  Computer to play against you using logic
   -  Working environment to play in including betting (still in progress)
 - Experimenting with pixi.js in the attempt to make a 2D viewable asset

+Next year:
+- I will be using React Native (JS)

+I want to learn more about:
+- ANNs
+- ML